Bobby Witt Jr. Preview, Player Props: Royals vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.74 team ERA ranks second across all league pitching staffs.
+- The Mariners have a 3.75 team ERA that ranks second across all league pitching staffs.

-- Mariners pitchers combine to allow the fifth-fewest home runs in baseball (129 total, 1.1 per game).
+- The Mariners allow the sixth-fewest home runs in baseball (130 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.